lpelaez2/GCD_Project/CodeBook.md

 ### Source data
-For this project, data correspond to measures of sensor signals from 30 volunteers.
-File containig data is https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+For this project, data correspond to measures of sensor signals from 30 volunteers eas taken from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 A full description of data is available at: